silvioiannone/spa-skeleton/docs/WebSocketEvents.md

         ...
     ]

-    // resources/assets/js/App/Subscriptions.js
+    // resources/ts/App/Subscriptions.ts

-Every event can be fired on multiple channel.
-A new channel (room) can be created within the *resources/assets/js/App/Channels* folder.
+Every event can be fired on multiple channels.
+A new channel (room) can be created within the *resources/ts/App/Channels* folder.
 Here's an example:

     import AbstractChannel from 'spa-skeleton/src/Library/WebSocket/AbstractChannel';